Clarice Lispector: A Breath of Life and The Hour of the Star

 Lispector worked on a book called Um sopro de vida: pulsações (A Breath of Life: Pulsations) that would be published posthumously in the mid-1970s.
+The book consists of a dialogue between an “Author” and his creation, a character whose name was borrowed from a story in Where Were You at Night.

+In a 2025 essay titled "Escribir para no morir", Peruvian writer Gunter Silva Passuni describes Lispector's posthumous book A Breath of Life as neither a conventional novel nor a diary, but a text assembled from fragments in which writing is figured as a way of “continuing to breathe” while facing death.
+He notes that the book is structured as a dialogue between two voices—the Author and Angela Pralini—whose exchanges stage a tension between reason and intuition, reflective control and intuitive surrender, repeatedly asking who speaks when one writes and what remains of the self at the edge of life.
+Silva further characterizes the prose as a “state of consciousness” prior to language, where thinking and feeling are no longer distinguishable.

-The book consists of a dialogue between an "Author" and his creation, Angela Pralini, a character whose name was borrowed from a character in a story in Where Were You at Night.
-She used this fragmentary form for her final and perhaps most famous novel, A Hora da estrela (The Hour of the Star, 1977), piecing the story together, with the help of Olga Borelli, from notes scrawled on loose bits of paper.
+Lispector's final novel, A Hora da estrela (The Hour of the Star, 1977), was also written in a fragmentary form piecing the story together, with the help of Olga Borelli, from notes scrawled on loose bits of paper.
 The Hour of the Star tells the story of Macabéa, one of the iconic characters in Brazilian literature, a starving, poor typist from Alagoas, the state where Lispector's family first arrived, lost in the metropolis of Rio de Janeiro.
 Macabéa's name refers to the Maccabees, and is one of the very few overtly Jewish references in Lispector's work.
 Its explicit focus on Brazilian poverty and marginality was also new.